AlexRFarnes/living-the-simple-life-blog/README.md

 ## General info

 The project is a responsive website for a fictional blog about living a minimalist life.
-The site is based on a series of mockups given by the course instructor.
+The site is based on a series of style guides given by the course instructor.
 The site is responsive and works well in small screen devices and large screen devices.

 ## Screenshots